wigsdev/wigsdev/README.md

 ## 💫 About Me:
 🌱 I have a Bachelor's degree in Agricultural Sciences
 🎯 I am passionate about technology
+⚙ I have an official [Guayerd](https://www.guayerd.com/es/catalogo/ibm-data-analytics/) certification in collaboration with [IBM SkillsBuild](https://skillsbuild.org/es) in the Program: Data Analytics Fundamentals.
-🎯 I am a Frontend Developer for Alura Latam as part of the One Next Education program
+🎯 I am a Frontend Developer for Alura Latam as part of the [One Next Education](https://www.oracle.com/pe/education/oracle-next-education/) program
-🎯 I am currently attending the JavaScript Fullstack Bootcamp with Guillermo Rodaz
+🎯 I am currently attending the [JavaScript Fullstack Bootcamp](https://undefined.academy/) with [Guillermo Rodaz](https://guillermorodas.com/)
 🛠 I am working towards completing the [FreeCodeCamp](https://www.freecodecamp.org/learn/full-stack-developer/) Full Stack Developer certification
 🎯 I also have experience in graphic design, web development, and creating maps and plans
 🎯 Feel free to check out my work and reach out if you'd like to collaborate!